BinderDyn/BinderDyn.OrchardCore.EventSourcing/README.md

 ## Hint

-This will work only with SQL-Server and with a unique database for each tenant.
+This will work only with SQL-Server, Postgres and MySQL and with a unique database for each tenant.
 I didn't find a way to get this working with SQLite or with multiple tenants in one database.

 ## Usage